Château de Prague

 Hotel Josef Mid-range

-Luminous design by Eva Jiřičná five minutes from the square, a glass staircase and a breakfast counted among the city's best.
+Bright design by Eva Jiřičná five minutes from the square, featuring a glass staircase and breakfast widely considered among the best in town.

 Check availability